sporto/elm-tutorial/zh-TW/07-routing/03-player-edit.md

         [ i [ class "fa fa-plus-circle" ] [] ]
 ```

-This view show a form with the player's level.
+This view shows a form with the player's level.
 At the moment we have some dummy buttons that will be implemented later e.g. `btnLevelIncrease`.